GOP working to block Biden's health care pick; Dems unfazed - WTMJ

 Associated Press

-WASHINGTON (AP) — President Joe Biden’s pick for health secretary faces two days of contentious Senate hearings.
-Republicans are portraying the Californian as unfit but Democrats are unfazed, accusing the GOP of playing politics despite the pandemic.
+WASHINGTON (AP) — President Joe Biden’s pick for health secretary, Xavier Becerra, faces two days of contentious Senate hearings.
+Republicans are portraying the Californian as unfit, but Democrats are unfazed, accusing the GOP of playing politics despite the coronavirus pandemic.

 Becerra, 63, represented Hispanic neighborhoods of Los Angeles in the U.S. House for more than 20 years before becoming his state’s chief law enforcement officer, succeeding Vice President Kamala Harris after she won election to the Senate.
 His politics are liberal but his style is low-key and oriented toward problem solving.
 As a congressman he played a behind-the-scenes role steering President Barack Obama’s health care law through Democratic divisions in the House.